-Our proposed model currently uses documents as a basic unit.
-In practice, however, bandwidth and cache size are counted in bytes.
+counted in bytes.
 Additionally, in the case of video streaming, the downloads of videos are frequently interrupted because users switch to another video.
 As a further study, we intend to account for both the size distribution of videos and the impact of these interruptions on caching.
-Our model for the catalog dynamics can also be improved: the catalog size in our model is stationary, while it actually increases with time.
+Our model for the catalog dynamics can also be improved as follows: (i) the catalog size in our model is stationary, while it actually increases with time; (ii) the Box Model can be generalized to a broader family of intensity functions.
+On the basis of these potential generalizations, we believe that the approach of the present paper can be easily extended to other traffic types.